zlaski/sb1d/README.md

 # The Slim Binary&trade; Decoder

-This software decompiles Slim Binary&trade; files back into the Oberon-2 source language.
+This software decompiles Slim Binary&trade; files back into Oberon-2 source code.
 For accompanying native (e.g., x86, PowerPC) binaries, the decoder will extract their external interfaces (but not procedure bodies).